labioinfoufsc/EBScore/README.md

 # EpiTryp Validator

-Linear B-Cell epitope validator for Trypanosoma genus organisms using the decision tree algorithm
+A Linear B-Cell epitope validator using the decision tree algorithm for the dataset available at https://zenodo.org/records/11388652.